reflectoring/reflectoring.github.io/content/blog/2024/2024-05-12-aws-s3-presigned-urls.md

 In the above test case, we again create a test file with random key and content.
 We invoke the `generateUploadablePresignedUrl` method of our service layer with the corresponding random file key to generate the Presigned URL.

-We perform an HTTP POST request on the generated Presigned URL and send the contents of the test file in the request body.
+We perform an HTTP PUT request on the generated Presigned URL and send the contents of the test file in the request body.

 Finally, we make use of `S3Template` to assert that the file is indeed saved in our S3 bucket successfully.